probmods/dippl/chapters/05-particlefilter.md

 ## A particle filter for the semi-Markov random walk

-We are going to generate true observations by running the Hidden semi-Markov model described above:
+As before, we are going to generate observations by running a Hidden semi-Markov model:

 ~~~~
 ///fold: